rikosintie/Discovery/docs/Helper-scripts.md

 `Procurve-2920-48-Port-data.txt`

 The uptime line is read from the same host's own `-system.txt` capture, if one exists — no `-system.txt`, no uptime line, not an error.
+Only ports that have actually passed traffic are listed — a zero-traffic port isn't shown at all, so "Number of Interfaces with traffic" and the line count below it always agree; a version that listed every port (zero-traffic ones included) made the two easy to miscount against each other.
 Here is a
 snippet:

 ```bash